LED: Light Enhanced Depth Estimation at Night: Experiments

-\paragraph{Pattern Study.} We generated additional data with various illumination pattern to compare performances between LED checkerboard and other common structured light patterns (horizontal and vertical lines). \cref{tab:pattern-study} demonstrates that choosing the checkerboard pattern leads to the best performance across most metrics.
-Horizontal lines exhibit slight improvement in relative metrics but a significant decline in other metrics.
+\textbf{Pattern Study.} \simon{We generated additional data with various illumination patterns to compare the performance of the LED checkerboard against other common structured light patterns (horizontal and vertical lines). \Cref{tab:pattern-study} shows that the checkerboard pattern outperforms the others across most metrics.
+While horizontal lines show slight improvement in relative metrics, they cause a significant decline in others.}

-\paragraph{ROI-only Training.} We investigate whether training the network exclusively on the ROI could potentially enhance our method.
-This strategy results in an additional improvement of -8.58\% Abs Rel, offset by +4.50\% RMSE within the specified region, compared to the full-image trained network.
-This trade-off is valuable for applications where Abs Rel holds greater significance.
-Additional results can be found in the supplementary material.